RetroPie/RetroPie-Docs/docs/Shaders-and-Smoothing.md

 #### crt-pi

-[@davej](https://retropie.org.uk/forum/user/davej) has built shader **crt-pi**, that aims to maintain full speed at 1080p on even a Pi 1 (overclocked).
+[@davej](https://retropie.org.uk/forum/user/davej) has developed the **crt-pi** shader, that aims to maintain full speed at 1080p on even a Pi 1 (overclocked).
 It is highly configurable, but four presets are included in RetroPie:

 1. `crt-pi.glslp`
 ![](http://i.imgur.com/TuZvVXe.jpg)